ojsde/openAIRE/readme.md

 Sponsors
 --------

-The plugin was created by The Federation of Finnish Learned Societies (https://tsv.fi) with funding provided by the Deutsche Forschungsgemeinschaft and Freie Universität Berlin/CeDiS.
+Version 2.0 of the plugin was created by The Federation of Finnish Learned Societies (https://tsv.fi) with funding provided by the Deutsche Forschungsgemeinschaft and Freie Universität Berlin/CeDiS.

 Install